vuejs/vuepress/packages/docs/docs/guide/global-computed.md

 ## $page

-This is the `$page` value of the page you're currently reading:
+This is the `$page` value of the page you’re currently reading:

 ``` json
 {